navicore/KeyVaultConfig/README.md

 The `initContainer` will look up secrets and store them in a file available to the application running in the same pod.

-Can also be configured as a sidecar if you don't want to write secrets to disk.
+Can also be configured as a sidecar if you don't want to persist secrets.

 Configure the vault auth with environment vars via a configmap as: